 There is no truth in science, but only doubts and (new) questions.
 Social sciences may be deemed scientific when they allow the possibility of verifying each intellectual process at each step.

 Inclusive Archaeology is based on openness, towards local and regional communities (science does not live in isolation but has an impact on and needs feedback from those communities), towards the scientific community (dissemination of newly produced data is the core mission of scientists), towards the global community (digital technologies must be used to build new forms of integrated datasets which may be used freely through the web).
 [NM]

 The Joint Expedition is directed by Nicolò Marchetti (Bologna University), with Hasan Peker (Istanbul University) as deputy director.
-The founding Universities of the project are those of Bologna, Gaziantep and Istanbul, while the main scientific partnerships are with the Turkish Ministry of Culture and Tourism (General Directorate for Cultural Heritage and Museums, Gaziantep Conservation Committee and Gaziantep Archaeological Museum) and the Universities of Gazi and Nevşehir.
-Technical partnerships are active with Gaziantep Metropolitan Municipality, Gaziantep Governate, Gaziantep Special Provincial Administration, Şahinbey Municipality, Karkamış Municipality and Karkamış Local Governate.
-Financial sponsors for the project are the Italian Ministry for Foreign Affairs, the Italian Ministry for Education, Universities and Research and the Alma Mater Studiorum - University of Bologna, with contributions also by the Kaplan Fund and the Global Heritage Fund.
+The founding Universities of the project are those of Bologna, Gaziantep and Istanbul, with the support of the Turkish Ministry of Culture and Tourism (General Directorate for Cultural Heritage and Museums, Gaziantep Conservation Committee and Gaziantep Archaeological Museum).
+Technical partnerships are active with Gaziantep Metropolitan Municipality, Gaziantep Governate, Şahinbey Municipality, Karkamış Municipality and Karkamış Local Governate.
+Financial sponsors for the project are the Italian Ministry for Foreign Affairs, the Italian Ministry for Education, Universities and Research and the Alma Mater Studiorum - University of Bologna and the Sanko Holding.